tnelson/Forge/forge/tests/forge/target/README.md

 The `target_mode` option provides the global default for how the solver treats the target.
 There are 5 options currently available:
 * `close_noretarget`: Get as close to the target as possible.
 When enumerating instances, keep targeting the original target.
 * `far_noretarget`: Get as far from the target as possible (up to the given bounds).
 When enumerating instances, keep targeting the original target.
 * `close_retarget`: Get as close to the target as possible.
-When enumerating instances, reset the target to the last produced instance.
+When enumerating instances, reset the target to the last produced instance. **(Not yet reliable)**
 * `far_retarget`: Get as far from the target as possible (up to the given bounds).
-When enumerating instances, reset the target to the last produced instance.
+When enumerating instances, reset the target to the last produced instance. **(Not yet reliable)**
 * `hamming_cover`: View instances as vectors of boolean variables, where each variable corresponds to a potential tuple membership in a relation.
 Define the distance between two instances to be the Hamming distance between their boolean vectors.
-Enumerate instances that maximize the distance from previously produced instances.
+Enumerate instances that maximize the distance from previously produced instances. **(Not yet reliable)**

 Absent an explicit target, the engine will target the first instance generated.
 Therefore, use the global option if you don't have a specific target in mind, but want to customize the enumeration strategy that the solver follows.